What is an Osteopath?

 - Irritable Bowel Syndrome (IBS)

 - Conditions arising in pregnancy and the postnatal period

-Because osteopaths use manual (hands-on) techniques osteopathic treatment is particularly helpful for people who are seeking an alternative to pain medication, eg during pregnancy or whilst breast-feeding.
+Because osteopaths use manual (hands-on) techniques osteopathic treatment may be particularly helpful for people who are seeking an alternative to pain medication, eg during pregnancy or whilst breast-feeding.

 When should I see an Osteopath?

 The best time to see an Osteopath is when you first start to experience any type of pain or discomfort.
 Rather than leaving things for weeks or even months, it’s a good idea to get things looked at sooner.
 Sometimes those annoying niggles can evolve into injuries and from there into something more chronic.
 Once conditions become chronic, it can be a more lengthy process to restore normal functioning.

 Our osteopaths are available most days of the week, including before and after work.
 Appointments can book out so please contact us early to ensure that we can see you at the most convenient time.

 Our osteopathic fees are as follows:

 - Return Visit (approx 30 minutes): $91